mdc-git/ddev-sveltekit/README.md

 You should review your `src/hooks.server.js` file and either remove it or you'd have to adjust all your files manually.

+## What does it do?

+1. Overwrite `.ddev/nginx_full/nginx-site.conf` to proxy requests to http://localhost:5173 and pass the adjusted origin.
+2. Install a `src/hooks.server.js` to adjust the origin on outgoing cors requests
+3. Install a `.ddev/docker-compose.network.yaml` to add additional known hosts in the network

 ## Sample Usage:

 ```